-There will be 11 module activities this quarter.
-Module Activities are assignments that are completed after listening to the lectures within the module assigned that week.
+There will be ten module activities this quarter.
+Module activities are assignments that are completed after listening to the lectures within the module assigned that week.
 Module Activities are due on the date/time stated within the instructions of each assignment.
 These assignments are designed to help introduce important concepts in the lecture as a first step to help students master the course material in preparation for subject mastery (i.e. study for the exams!).
 These activities are both problem solving and/or review questions based on the lecture, module activity and/or films watched.
 You will turn in these activities online on Canvas.
 Emailed assignments are not accepted for any reason.
 Each activity will have submission instructions.

 If you have a situation where you cannot submit an activity by its due date, I will accept most activities late without penalty, but only for a specified period of time (see activity instructions for details).
 Once that period of time (the grace period) has passed, I will not accept the activity for any reason, including emergencies.
-Be sure to submit these assignments as early as possible so a last-minute emergency does not prevent you from earning these valuable points.
-In addition, the lowest Module Activity grade will be dropped from your final grade.
+Be sure to submit these assignments as early as possible so a last minute emergency does not prevent you from earning these valuable points.